Introduction panel of The Creative Mind

 THE CREATIVE MIND made its debut in 2012 at the Franklin Institute in Philadelphia and at the Koshland Science Museum of the National Academy of Sciences, in Washington, D.C.
-Since then, it has been exhibited at the Northrop Grumman Electronic Systems Information Center, Linthicum Heights, MD; the Madison Science Museum, Madison, WI; the Louisville Free Public Library, Louisville, KY; the Zion-Benton Public Library, Zion, IL; the University of North Carolina at Chapel Hill's School of Medicine; the Mid-America Science Museum, Hot Springs, AR; the Burlington County Library, Westampton, NJ; the University of Pennsylvania, Philadelphia; the Northern Virginia Community College Libraries, Woodbridge, VA; the Family Heritage House Museum, Bradenton, FL; the Summerton Community Center, Summerton, S.C.; Collin College, Frisco, TX; Walsh University, North Canton, OH; and Western New Mexico University, Silver City, NM.
-It is on view from April 2 to July 2, 2018 at the Department of Physics, Washington University, Seattle; Buffalo State; the State University of New York, Cortland; the University of Maryland, College Park; the Frontiers of Flight Museum, Dallas, Texas; the Lynn University Library, Boca Raton, FL; the Center for the Humanities and Arts, University of Arkansas, Pulanski Technical College, Little Rock; the African American Museum of Nassau County, Hempstead, NY; the Mesa Community College Library, Mesa, AZ; Shape Up Mississippi, Vicksburg, MS; Nauticus, Norfolk, VA; Southview Middle School, Ankeny, IA; and Harrison Museum of African American Culture, Roanoke, VA.
+Since then, it has been exhibited at the Northrop Grumman Electronic Systems Information Center, Linthicum Heights, MD; the Madison Science Museum, Madison, WI; the Louisville Free Public Library, Louisville, KY; the Zion-Benton Public Library, Zion, IL; the University of North Carolina at Chapel Hill's School of Medicine; the Mid-America Science Museum, Hot Springs, AR; the Burlington County Library, Westampton, NJ; the University of Pennsylvania, Philadelphia; the Northern Virginia Community College Libraries, Woodbridge, VA; the Family Heritage House Museum, Bradenton, FL; the Summerton Community Center, Summerton, S.C.; Collin College, Frisco, TX; Walsh University, North Canton, OH; Western New Mexico University, Silver City, NM; the Department of Physics, Washington University, Seattle; Buffalo State; the State University of New York, Cortland; the University of Maryland, College Park; the Frontiers of Flight Museum, Dallas, Texas; the Lynn University Library, Boca Raton, FL; the Center for the Humanities and Arts, University of Arkansas, Pulanski Technical College, Little Rock; the African American Museum of Nassau County, Hempstead, NY; the Mesa Community College Library, Mesa, AZ; Shape Up Mississippi, Vicksburg, MS; Nauticus, Norfolk, VA; Southview Middle School, Ankeny, IA; and Harrison Museum of African American Culture, Roanoke, VA.

 The exhibition is available for loan beginning on April 3, 2023.
 It is available for loan to schools, universities, libraries, and other qualified institutions.
 The standard loan period is three months, but it is negotiable.
 There is no rental fee for this traveling exhibit, but exhibitors must cover the costs of shipping and insurance.
 There are fees for loss or damage and for late return.

-For further information or to request an application form, please contact:
+For more information and to request an application form, contact:

 Senior Program Associate